fabriziosalmi/freesounds-archive/README.md

 **Free tekno tracks and mixes**

-- Free Tekno playlist with [1790](https://mp3.freeundergroundtekno.org/freesounds.m3u) free tekno tracks uploaded by artists from the underground communityon Free Sounds platform (2014-2021)
+- Free Tekno playlist with [1790](https://mp3.freeundergroundtekno.org/freesounds.m3u) free tekno tracks uploaded by artists from the underground community on the Free Sounds platform (2014-2021)
 - All audio files are available to listen and/or download for free, personal use

 **Contribute**